pauldmnn/Be-healthy-project/README.md

 - As a user, I want the purpose of a webpage to be clear so I can decide if the content is right for me.
 - As a user, I want to be able to calculate my BIM by inputing mu weight and height.
+- As a user, I want to be able to check what types of foods I need to eat for a healthy and well balanced diet
 - As a user, I want to monitor my fluid intake so I know if i am hydrated.

 ## The Scope Plane